 RTL Boulevard also reported on the case.
 Watch the video (Dutch).

-Update Nov 12th: The father of the kidnapped toddler Insiya refuses to reunite his 2-year-old daughter with the mother, reports De Telegraaf.
-Kidnapper Shezad Hemani informed the mother’s lawyer through his attorney Gerard Spong.
+Update Nov 12th: The father of the kidnapped toddler Insiya, Shehzad H., reportedly refuses to reunite his 2-year-old daughter with her mother, reports De Telegraaf.
+Shehzad H. informed the mother’s lawyer through his attorney Gerard Spong.
 India has not contacted the Amsterdam police to cooperate in the arrest of the father or bringing back Insiya to the Netherlands (De Telegraaf)

-Update Oct 28th: The abducted Insiya is being hidden in an apartment in Mumbai, India, by her father.
-A crime reporter of the Dutch news paper Telegraaf, spoke to witnesses who confirm that they have seen and heard the two-year-old girl in the apartment of her grandmother.
+Update Oct 28th: The abducted Insiya is said to be held in an apartment in Mumbai, India, by her father.
+A crime reporter of the Dutch news paper Telegraaf, spoke to witnesses who confirm that they have seen and heard the two-year old girl in the apartment of her grandmother.

 Update Oct 21st: German media like Focus, Stern, DPA, Hamburger Morgenpost, News Deutschland, cover the abduction of Insiya.
 In addition to the attention of German media, information about Insiya is also displayed in Germany on big screens in bus- and train stations.

-Oct 19th – 11.56: the Dutch police has arrested two more persons that are suspected to be involved in the abduction of the two-year-old Insiya Hemani.
+Oct 19th – 11.56: The Dutch police has arrested two more persons that are believed to be involved in the abduction of the two-year old Insiya Hemani.
 One of the suspects has been arrested in Germany.
 The police have also searched a house in Germany.
 Both suspects have the Dutch nationality.